 - Dislike – Oversized releases and catches.
-I think for the money I am not sold on them.
-Lots of work, and I still haven’t seen an equivalent return on those dollars in shooting.
-I think the ambi safety would have been a good add-on but the oversized bolt catch release and magazine release I am not finding such a great decision.
-The oversized bolt catch release actually changes the position of the release (places it higher on the upper) and I find I have to adjust my movements to use it.
+For the money, I am not sold on them.
+It is a lot of work and I still have not seen an equivalent return on those dollars in shooting.
+I think the Ambi Safety would have been a good add-on.
+I am finding that the oversized bolt catch release and magazine release was not a great decision.
+The oversized bolt catch release actually changes the position of the release (places it higher on the upper).
+With this, I find I have to adjust my movements when using it.

 - Like – Ergo grip.
-Plain and simple, best money spent everytime!
+Plain and simple – this is the best money spent every time!

 - Dislike – BUIS.
-They were a gift and I threw them on there.
-I may ultimately take them off.
-I find as configured (otherwise) they are redundant and not that effective for a hunting gun.
-If I were going to put on back up sights I would probably put 45 degree offsets.
+These were a gift and I threw them on there.
+Ultimately, I may take them off.
+I find (as configured) they are redundant and not effective for a hunting gun.
+If I were going to put on back-up sights, I would probably put on 45 degree offsets.

-- Like – Magpul MOE Adj Stock.
-It’s simple and light and works.
+- Like – Magpul MOE adjustable stock.
+This stock is simple, light and it works!

-- Unsure – Adjustable Gas Block.
-I haven’t tuned the gun yet, so I am interested in how an adjustable will work with the 300 BLK round.
+- Unsure – Adjustable gas block.
+I have not tuned the gun yet, so I am interested in how an adjustable will work with the 300 BLK round.

 - Unsure – EOTech HHS2 & 3X Mag.
-I have not sighted in the gun yet.
-I do find in my initial “playing” with the gun the sight “feels” like it provides a small/tight field of vision, as well as the illumination seems to be overwhelming.
-The 3X magnification seems sub par.
-Could be my older eyes, but those are my initial “feelings”.
-I am also finding the side buttons on the optic difficult to manipulate ungloved.
-If I am gloved I think it will be very difficult.
+I have not yet sighted-in the gun.
+In my initial “playing” with the gun, I find the sight “feels” like it provides a small/tight field of vision, and the illumination seems to be overwhelming.
+The 3X magnification seems sub-par.
+It could be my older eyes, but those are my initial “feelings”.
+Also, I am finding the side buttons on the optic to be difficult to manipulate when I am un-gloved.
+So, if I am gloved I think it will be very difficult.

-In the future, look for more posts on specific components used and lessons learned in this gun, as well as bench tests and field tests (once hunting season is here).
-Coming soon are similar posts on my .223 Wylde Varmint Special, and an 6.8 SPC Deer/Hog Alternative.
+In the future, look for more posts on specific components used and lessons learned with this gun.
+Also, look for bench tests and field tests (once hunting season is here).
+Coming soon are similar posts on my .223 Wylde Varmint Special and an 6.8 SPC deer/hog alternative.